alejandroza/sysdigTests/README.md

 1. Create a folder named `C:\Selenium`.
 2. Move the executables into this folder.

+## Get Started
+Since this project uses Pipenv for package management please follow these steps:
+1. Navigate to the project directory
+2. Run `pipenv install` Pipenv will read the Pipfile and Pipfile.lock files for the project, create the virtual environment, and install all of the dependencies as needed.
+3. Run `pipenv shell` to activate the virtual environment Now you will be able to run the tests.

+## Run the Tests
+Remember all Tests are parametrized to run in parallel and to run for all the clusters defined in ./test/conftest.py
+* To Run the API basic tests you need to run: `py -m pytest -n 4 -m api_tests --html=./reports/report-api-tests.html`
+* To Run the UI tests you need to run: `py -m pytest -n 4 -m ui_tests --html=./reports/report-ui-tests.html`
+* To Run all tests you need to run: `py -m pytest -n 4 --html=./reports/report-all-tests.html`

 ## Test Cases Covered
 All Tests are parametrized to run for all the clusters defined in ./test/conftest.py
 * test_api_clusters